atpascal07/Nexus-Status/SECURITY.md

 ## Supported Versions

-### Uptime Kuma Versions
+### Nexus-Status Versions

-You should use or upgrade to the latest version of Uptime Kuma.
+You should use or upgrade to the latest version of Nexus Status.
 All `1.X.X` versions are upgradable to the latest version.

 ### Upgradable Docker Tags